jneug/typst-finite/src/cmd.typ

 /// See #link("https://en.wikipedia.org/wiki/Powerset_construction")[the Wikipedia article on powerset construction] for further
 /// details on the algorithm.
 ///
-/// #arg[spec] is a dictionary with a specification for a
+/// #arg[spec] is an automaton @type:spec.
-/// finite automaton.
-See above for a description of the
-/// specification dictionaries.
 ///
-/// - spec (spec): Automaton specification.
+/// -> spec
-/// - initial (string, auto, none): The name of the initial state.
-For #value(auto), the first state in #arg[states] is used.
-/// - final (array, auto, none): A list of final state names.
-For #value(auto), the last state in #arg[states] is used.
-/// - state-format (function): A function to generate the new state names from a list of states.
-///   The function takes an array of strings and returns a string: #lambda("array", ret:"string").
 #let powerset(
+  /// Automaton specification.
+  /// -> spec
   spec,
+  /// The name of the initial state.
+For #typ.v.auto, the first state in #arg[states] is used.
+  /// -> string |  auto |  none
   initial: auto,
+  /// A list of final state names.
+For #typ.v.auto, the last state in #arg[states] is used.
+  /// -> string |  auto |  none
   final: auto,
+  /// A function to generate the new state names from a list of states.
+  ///   The function takes an array of strings and returns a string: #lambda("array", ret:"string").
+  /// -> function
   state-format: states => "{" + states.sorted().join(",") + "}",
 ) = {
-  spec = to-spec(spec, initial: initial, final: final)
+  spec = create-automaton(spec, initial: initial, final: final)

   let table = util.transpose-table(spec.transitions)